mdgspace/campusbuddy-flutter/README.md

 ## ✨Overview

-Campus Buddy is an assistant who helps you search Telephone Directory of IIT Roorkee and keeps you updated with the facebook feed of campus groups at IIT Roorkee.
+Campus Buddy is an assistant who helps you search Telephone Directory of IIT Roorkee.
+It also keeps you updated with the events at R-Land and one can even add them to their calendar.

 ## 💥Features